 - Passion twists, like Senegalese twists, are two-strand twists.

 - The difference is that passion twists are not as tightly twisted and are almost left unraveled, slightly offering a more springy look.

 Similar names and hairstyles that you will commonly find online are Spring Twists and Kinky Twists.

 It depends on the length and how much hair you use.
-If you are going for a Jumbo twist, then you might feel a little tension on your scalp.
+If you are going for a Jumbo twist, you might feel a little tension on your scalp.
 Regular and large Senegalese twists weigh less than box braid.
-This is largely due to the fact that they only use two strands of hair to achieve the twists.
-When installing twist, remember if you have long hair, the versatility of hairstyles are endless.
+This is mainly since they only use two strands of hair to achieve the twists.
+When installing twist, remember if you add long hair, the versatility of hairstyles is endless.